Car Insurance When Buying vs Leasing: Coverage Requirements and Costs

 Leased vehicles depreciate quickly, especially in the first year.
 If your car is totaled or stolen, your standard insurance pays out the actual cash value (ACV) — which may be far less than what you still owe on the lease.
 Gap insurance covers that shortfall.

 Many leasing companies automatically include gap coverage in the lease, but not all do.
+Notable exceptions include Toyota Financial and Mazda, which do not automatically include gap coverage.
 Always verify in your lease agreement whether gap is included or if you need to add it through your auto insurer.
+If a dealer tries to sell you gap coverage on a lease that already includes it, that's a red flag — confirm before purchasing.

 Pincher's Pro Tip

 Buy gap insurance through your auto insurer, not the dealership.
-Insurer-provided gap coverage typically costs $50–$150 per year, while dealerships can charge $400–$1,000+ for the same protection.
-Adding it to your existing policy is almost always the smarter financial move.
+In 2026, insurer-provided gap coverage typically costs just $20–$100 per year (often as little as $5–$10/month added to your policy), while dealerships commonly charge $500–$700+ for the same protection — often rolled into your lease with interest.
+Adding gap to your existing policy is almost always the smarter financial move.

 Gap Insurance for Financed Purchases